zecure/shadowd.zecure.org/content/tutorials/honeypots.md

 ## Conclusion

-As you can see using Shadow Daemon as a honeypot is very easy.
+As you can see, using Shadow Daemon as a honeypot is very easy.
 All you have to do is to disable the protections and you end up with a passive system that only monitors attacks.
 The user interface makes it possible to sift through a large amount of data and find the interesting information in seconds.
 You can also combine Shadow Daemon with other honeypot systems and integrate it into honeynets as an additional source of information.